Skip to content

 $5,200,000

 The goal was to significantly enhance the northern boundary of the campus by establishing a sustainable complete street that accommodated vehicles, pedestrians, and bicyclists while creating opportunity for passive recreation and integration into the evolving Scajaquada Expressway corridor.
 The project was implemented under the State University Construction Fund (SUCF).
-Key stakeholders included Buffalo State University, the New York State Department of Transportation (NYSDOT), and the City of Buffalo.
+Key stakeholders included Buffalo State, the New York State Department of Transportation (NYSDOT), and the City of Buffalo.

 Complete street improvements included:

-• Pavement reconstruction including full depth reconstruction of the existing roadway.
+• Pavement reconstruction, including full-depth reconstruction of the existing roadway

-• Retaining wall structural condition assessment and rehabilitation.
+• Retaining wall structural condition assessment and rehabilitation

-• Upgraded traffic barrier with cast-in-place concrete.
+• Upgraded traffic barrier with cast-in-place concrete and a galvanized guardrail

-• Storm sewer replacement.
+• Storm sewer replacement

-• Stormwater treatment implemented outside of the project limits for discharge to a Class B stream.
+• Stormwater treatment implemented outside of the project limits for discharge to a Class B stream